 Whistler Visitor Centre: Maps of the area are available at the Whistler Visitor Centre.
-If you’re having trouble locating any of the stores or mechanics, the friendly staff happy to point you in the right direction.
+If you’re having trouble locating any of the stores or mechanics, the friendly staff at the Centre are happy to point you in the right direction.

 Bike Cleaning Stations: If you ride at the Whistler Mountain Bike Park there is a cleaning station at the base of Whistler Mountain in Skier’s Plaza.
 There is also a cleaning station near Passive Haus in the Lost Lake cross-country trail area.
 Whether you’re returning a rental, passing your bike off to your hotel attendant, locking it to your vehicle or packing it in your bike bag it’s good practice to give your bike a thorough wash at the end of each ride.

 Bike Parking: Inquire with your hotel before booking to clarify any restrictions and the level of security offered.
 During the Whistler Farmer’s Market on Sundays and Wednesdays at the base of Blackcomb Mountain, there is free valet bike parking.
 Please note that it is not recommended to lock your bike and leave it unattended.